VVS Finance Price Hits $0.0000 on Top Exchanges (VVS)

-VVS Finance (VVS) traded 3.5% higher against the US dollar during the 1-day period ending at 11:00 AM Eastern on May 14th.
-During the last week, VVS Finance has traded 5.4% lower against the US dollar.
-One VVS Finance token can now be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
-VVS Finance has a market cap of $114.04 million and approximately $193,682.95 worth of VVS Finance was traded on exchanges in the last day.
+VVS Finance (VVS) traded 0.6% lower against the U.S. dollar during the one day period ending at 0:00 AM E.T. on May 17th.
+During the last seven days, VVS Finance has traded down 2.3% against the U.S. dollar.
+VVS Finance has a total market capitalization of $112.46 million and $610,337.22 worth of VVS Finance was traded on exchanges in the last day.
+One VVS Finance token can now be purchased for about $0.0000 or 0.00000000 BTC on exchanges.

 Here’s how similar cryptocurrencies have performed during the last day: